etijskens/et-micc/tutorials/TUTORIAL-1.rst

 There is however a risk in using arrays of random numbers.
 Maybe we were just lucky and got random numbers that satisfy the test by accident.
 Also the test is not reproducible anymore.
-The next time we run pytest_ we will get other random numbers, and may be the test will fail.
+The next time we run pytest_ we will get other random numbers, and maybe the test will fail.
 That would represent a serious problem: since we cannot reproduce the failing test, we have no way finding out what went wrong.
 For random numbers we can fix the seed at the beginning of the test.
 Random number generators are deterministic, so fixing the seed makes the code